The despair that comes with leaving Las Vegas for home at the end of a trip can be crippling.

-Luckily, for those struggling with not being in Vegas, there are a number of live streaming webcams that can be watched from home, bringing Vegas to you.
-Below, we’ll list webcam options both on the Las Vegas Strip and downtown.
+Luckily, for those struggling with not being in Vegas, there are a number of live-streaming webcams that can be watched from home, bringing Vegas to you.

-The above live Las Vegas webcam options should be sufficient to give you your Vegas fix from afar.
-Whether people-watching, or simply wanting to see familiar landmarks, we suggest you tune into these video feeds early and often to soothe those post Vegas blues.
+The above live Las Vegas webcams should be sufficient to give you your Vegas fix from afar.
+Whether people-watching or simply wanting to see familiar landmarks, I suggest you tune into these live feeds early and often to soothe those post-Vegas blues.

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.